crazyyy/akreev.net/wp-content/plugins/blog2social/readme.txt

 7. Keep track of your shared posts and scheduling plan with the Social Media Calendar.

 == Changelog ==
-= 7.0.3 =
+= 7.1.0 =
-compatibility with wordpress version 6.2 or higher
+Video Scheduling & Mastodon,Discord Integration
 = 7.0.2 =
 Bugfix: Pinterest Autorisation
 = 7.0.1 =